Joseline Hernandez Demands For Child Support From Baby Daddy Stevie J

 Joseline was hurt that Stevie J acted like they didn’t share a past when they were together for six years.
 She explained that she only served him the papers because she wanted Stevie to take the paternity test.
 The Love and Hip Hop star also said that Stevie can be as involved as he wanted, even inviting him to the baby shower.

 Given that the episode was taped almost five months ago, LHHA fans already know the result of the paternity test.
-Joseline Hernandez and Stevie J may not have the best relationship, but the two are trying to keep it civil for the sake of their child.
+Joseline Hernandez and Stevie J may not have the best relationship but the two are trying to keep it civil for the sake of their child.
 The former couple even hinted that they could be back together based on their recent Instagram snaps.

-Love & Hip Hop: Atlanta Season 6 airs Mondays on VH1.
+Love & Hip Hop Atlanta Season 6 airs Mondays on VH1.
 Tune in for more spoilers and cast updates.

 [Featured Image by Paras Griffin/Getty Images]